Using a table visualization

 Show Column Hierarchy Headers property

-Under the Column Hierarchy Headers property that appears, select a hierarchy to customize how its headers appear.
+Under the Column Hierarchy Headers property that appears below, you can select a hierarchy to customize how its headers appear.

 5.3.
 Expanders